fuhengwu2021/distributedai/chapter9-production-llm-serving-stack/main.md

 5. **Cost optimization matters:** Spot instances, model selection, and autoscaling reduce costs

 Building production LLM serving systems requires careful attention to reliability, scalability, and cost.
 The patterns and techniques covered in this chapter provide a solid foundation for building such systems.

+Once you've built your distributed training and inference systems, you need to know how well they're performing.
+Are you getting the throughput you expect?
+Is latency acceptable?
+How efficiently are you using your GPUs?
+The next chapter teaches you how to benchmark distributed training and inference systems rigorously.
+We'll cover both performance benchmarking (throughput, latency, scaling efficiency) and accuracy benchmarking (model quality, output correctness), using tools like genai-bench, PyTorch profiler, and custom scripts.
+By the end, you'll be able to identify bottlenecks, evaluate model accuracy, and optimize your systems effectively.

 ## Exercises